Ailsa Craig

 |

-We all took in the views had a bite to eat
+We all took in the views had a bite to

-the lighthouse grounds, the old living
+explore the lighthouse grounds, the old

-quarters are now derelict with some
+living quarters are now derelict with some

 interesting items kicking about: